mrdoggopat/dogstatsd-sandbox/README.md

 `kubectl`, the Kubernetes command line tool.
 You can install it via Homebrew with `brew install kubectl` on your Macbook.

-Helm set up and preferably the Datadog agent pods deployed.
+Helm installed (`brew install helm` on your Macbook) and set up and preferably the Datadog agent pods deployed.

 Python3, with `venv`.